 Treatment options for patients with T3b, N0, M0 disease

-Radical resection is the accepted, often curative, therapy for patients with this stage of renal cell cancer.
+Radical resection is the accepted, often curative therapy for patients with this stage of renal cell cancer.
 The operation includes removal of the kidney, adrenal gland, perirenal fat, and Gerota's fascia, with or without a regional lymph node dissection.
-Lymphadenectomy is commonly employed, but its effectiveness has not been definitively proven.
+Lymphadenectomy is commonly used, but its effectiveness has not been definitively proven.
 Surgery is extended to remove the entire renal vein and caval thrombus and a portion of the vena cava as necessary.
-EBRT has been given before or after nephrectomy without conclusive evidence that it improves survival when compared with the results of surgery alone; however, it may benefit selected patients with more extensive tumors.
+EBRT has been given before or after nephrectomy, without conclusive evidence that it improves survival compared with the results of surgery alone.
+However, it may benefit selected patients with more extensive tumors.

 In patients with stage T3b neoplasms who manifest concurrent or subsequent renal cell cancer in the contralateral kidney, a partial nephrectomy, when technically feasible, may be a preferred alternative to bilateral nephrectomy with dialysis or transplantation.[7,8,9]